GliaLab/Begonia/README.md

 # Begonia

-**Begonia is a Matlab framework developed by [Glialab](https://www.med.uio.no/imb/english/research/groups/glial-cells/). that helps solve some core challenges of scientific image analysis of 2-photon imaging data of astrocytes.**
+**Begonia is a Matlab framework developed by [Glialab](https://www.med.uio.no/imb/english/research/groups/glial-cells/) that helps solve some core challenges of scientific image analysis of 2-photon imaging data of astrocytes.**

-**Some of its features are: (1) simple and low maintainence metadata storage strategy, (2) integrating manual steps of analysis with custom Matlab tools, (3) processing of image data agnostic to miscroscope type / image source, (4) joining time series data from multiple measreuments devices and sources, and (5) automatically or semi-amutomaticlaly analysis of imaged cellular and tissue events visible with dynamic calcium sensors**.
+**Some of its features are: (1) simple and low maintainence metadata storage strategy, (2) integrating manual steps of analysis with custom Matlab tools, (3) processing of image data agnostic to miscroscope type / image source, (4) joining time series data from multiple measurement devices and sources, and (5) automatic or semi-automatic analysis of imaged cells and tissue events visible with dynamic calcium sensors**.

-Primary focus of development has been on astrocytic calsium signaling, but the software is used for a range of fluoresence indicators recorded by 2-photon laser microscopy.
-It is possible the frameork can be applied broader than this, but this is the context in which is has arisen.
+The development's primary focus has been on astrocytic calcium signaling, but the software can be used for a range of fluorescence indicators recorded by 2-photon laser microscopy.

-The system offers some graphical workflow for non-programmers, and a API for programers.
-We find that this the combination of GUI-tools and Matlab processing APIs works well in practice, and that researchers supported by others with more programming experience allows high productivity with this framework.
+The system offers some graphical workflow for non-programmers and an API for programmers.
+We find that the combination of GUI tools and Matlab processing APIs works well and that researchers supported by others with more programming experience allow high productivity with this framework.

-It is possible for non-programmers to use the framwork initially for overview of data and autmatic anaysis for project piloting or quick reviews of data as it is collected.
+Non-programmers can use the framework initially for an overview of data and automatic analysis for project piloting or quick reviews of data as it is collected.

 # Known issues ⚠️